 I was told that’s what people say when they finish a movie or a big project, and that’s what we just did!
-But, honestly, until we were able to say this, it has been a long journey…
+But, honestly, before we were able to say this, it has been a long journey…

 It all started with the German Cinema Melbourne.
-The German Film Festival, that we, as the German Language Centre, support, is a great opportunity for people in Melbourne to have a closer look at the variety of German Movies.
+The German Film Festival, that we, as the German Language Centre, support, is a great opportunity for people in Melbourne to have a closer look at a variety of German Movies.
 And of course, for everyone who wants to learn German and take German classes in Melbourne, this is a perfect way to improve your language skills.

 The next Step was to write a script and to get together one teacher of every language at the same day.
 Mission Impossible.
 But this was our mission and as Tom Cruise would have done it, we choose to accept it.

 “And … Action” on a Saturday we started filming.
-Gathered at the East Melbourne & German Language Centre, we did some warm up with the slightly nervous actors, who just became aware of the fact that they will be in an advertisement, to be shown in a cinema.
+Gathered at the East Melbourne & German Language Centre, we did some warm up with the slightly nervous actors, who just became aware of the fact that they will be in an advertisement to be shown in a cinema.

 But with the warm and trustful atmosphere, which makes the East Melbourne & German Language Centre something like a family, a lot of snacks and a lot of laughter we managed to seat everyone around the table and get started.